-FinFET and lateral GAA devices enable a higher drive at unit footprint (by enabling drive in the third dimension) if fin pitch can be aggressively scaled while increasing the fin height[17][19].
-This will then increase drive at unit footprint by scaling the fin pitch comes at a trade-off between fringing capacitance between gate and contact, and series resistance.
-This trend in reducing the number of fins while balancing the drive with increased fin height is defined as fin depopulation strategy, which also simulataneously reduces the standard cell height, therefore, the overall chip area.
+FinFET and lateral GAA devices enable a higher drive at unit footprint (by enabling drive in the third dimension) if device pitch can be aggressively scaled while increasing the fin height or number of stacked GAA devices [21][23].
+This will then increase drive at unit footprint but bringing a trade-off between fringing capacitance between gate and contact, and series resistance.
+This trend in reducing the number of fins while balancing the drive with increased fin height is defined as fin depopulation strategy, which also simulataneously reduces the standard cell height, and therefore, the overall chip area.